MiriamNussbacher/RiskifiedAPI/README.md

 Hi!
 Thanks for reading my assignment.
-I worked pretty hard on it.

 The assignment is using .net 5.0 and requires vs 2019 version 16.8 or higher.
 If this is an issue ( the skeleton on github was written in .net 3.1), I'll try to see how to work this out.